jep-dev/FOGL/README.md

-# CitaDel
+# GLOMP
-Asynchronous MVC engine
+Graphics engine using OpenGL and OpenMP (under construction)